-- Our Curriculum intent makes explicit reference to workload considerations whilst also balancing this with the realities of teaching. - We integrate workload and well-being from the start of our provision for instance in the interview for future entrants, to explore their understanding of resilience, awareness of why it might be important in teaching and strategies they have used in the past to resolve a challenging situation in their lives - We consider workload management through ITE content: across training provision we link workload to inputs on curriculum planning and resources, marking and assessment, mindful of any particular workload implications related to subjects (e.g. marking and English) - Our wellbeing programme includes taught lectures on trainee well-being, mental health and university support services, increased reflection through tutorials and personal tutor sessions, sharing workload strategies in tutor group time.
+- Our Curriculum intent makes explicit reference to workload considerations whilst also balancing this with the realities of teaching. - We integrate workload and well-being from the start of our provision for instance in the interview for future entrants, to explore their understanding of resilience, awareness of why it might be important in teaching and strategies they have used in the past to resolve a challenging situation in their lives. - We consider workload management through ITE content: across training provision we link workload to inputs on curriculum planning and resources, marking and assessment, mindful of any workload implications related to subjects (e.g. marking and English). - Our wellbeing programme includes taught lectures on student teacher wellbeing, mental health and university support services, increased reflection through tutorials and personal tutor sessions, sharing workload strategies in tutor group time.

-- Enabling trainees to understand and apply different ways of implementing formative feedback is a core component of our provision.
-For instance, encouraging trainees to use a variety of feedback methods, such as verbal feedback; encouraging Mentors to help trainees understand the assessment policy in their school and co-mark in the early stages of assessment and feedback to model high quality feedback and analyse with mentors how feedback should be specific, targeted, and developmental. - University tutors also highlight ways in which trainees can mark and provide feedback efficiently within the framework of their school's assessment and marking policy, taking into account statutory requirements including those set out by exam boards, Ofqual and the DfE. - Our ethos subscribes to evidence based and experiential learning to determine what works in the classroom, where data is considered but is not a driver in trainees' professional dialogue with expert colleagues around student progress.
+- Enabling student teachers to understand and apply different ways of implementing formative feedback is a core component of our provision.
+For instance, encouraging student teachers to use a variety of feedback methods, such as verbal feedback; encouraging Mentors to help student teachers understand the assessment policy in their school.
+Mentors are required to comark in the early stages of assessment to model high quality feedback and analyse how feedback should be specific, targeted, and developmental. - Lead Mentors also highlight ways in which student teachers can mark and provide feedback efficiently within the framework of their school's assessment and marking policy, taking into account statutory requirements including those set out by exam boards, Ofqual and the DfE. - Our ethos subscribes to evidence based and experiential learning to determine what works in the classroom, where data is considered but is not a driver in student teachers' professional dialogue with expert colleagues around student progress.
 We emphasise that data should only be used when it is going to improve student outcomes and not as an end in itself.